-Last week, Affordable Housing Finance, a trade publication reporting on residential construction data trends, named Self-Help Enterprises (SHE) among the nation's top 50 affordable housing developers.
-Ranked No. 45 on the list and among only 11 nonprofits, SHE started construction on 275 homes in 2019 and completed and occupied 136 homes.
+Affordable Housing Finance has named Self-Help Enterprises (SHE) among the nation's top 50 affordable housing developers.
+Ranked #45 on the list and among only eleven nonprofits, SHE started construction on 275 homes in 2019 and completed and occupied 136 homes.

-The award is a combination of rental housing units, self-help homeownership units, and new housing created through acquisition and rehabilitation for 2019.
-Self-Help was not listed on the ranking in 2018.
+The award is a combination of rental housing units, self-help homeownership units, and new housing created through acquisition and rehabilitation.
 Currently, SHE has six rental projects under construction for 266 units and an additional 112 units that are fully funded.
 SHE is also constructing 171 single-family lots for use by self-help homebuilders.
-The award is a culmination of all of SHE's housing efforts, and a tribute to everyone working to ensure low-income working families in the SJV have access to safe and decent affordable housing.
+This honor is a culmination of all of SHE's housing efforts, and a tribute to everyone working to ensure low-income working families in the SJV have access to safe and decent affordable housing.

-"We are proud to be recognized for our efforts to ramp up production of affordable housing to address our stubborn housing and homeless crisis in California," said Tom Collishaw, president and CEO of Self-Help Enterprises.
+"We are proud to be recognized for our efforts to ramp up production of affordable housing to address our stubborn housing and homeless crisis in California," said Tom Collishaw, President and CEO of Self-Help Enterprises.
 "Our challenge is to continue expanding our impact to keep pace in the midst of the current health crisis, which is certain to further impact the vulnerable populations we serve."

 Since 1965, Self-Help Enterprises has created rental and homeownership opportunities for families and farmworkers in eight San Joaquin Valley counties - Fresno, Kern, Kings, Madera, Mariposa, Merced, Stanislaus, and Tulare - through the organization's housing rehabilitation, self-help housing, rental housing and community development efforts.
-SHE has helped more than 6,200 families to build their own homes, rehabilitated over 6,300 unsafe homes, developed over 1,500 units of affordable rental housing and has provided technical assistance for reliable access to safe drinking water and sanitary sewer infrastructures to more than 160 small communities.
-These combined efforts have touched the lives of over 55,000 families, providing security and stability for families and building more productive communities.